nullserve/faaskit/README.md

 )
 ```

-Now, in my AWS handlers, I can utilize just the middleware I need:
+Now, in your AWS handlers, you can utilize just the middleware you need:

 ```javascript
 import { HttpMiddleware, RegularMiddleware } from './middleware'